rajadraja1982/svg-to-font-css/README.md

 ```
 npm install // to install the npm dependance package
 npm run start // to convert the svg to font
+npm run sass // to convert scss to css
+npm run convert // generate font file and convert sass and scss
 ```

 ### SVG place path: